globallyunique/agile-requirements-framework/supporting-articles/writing-agile-use-cases.md

 >
 >BDD scenario associated with the use case....
 >
+> For details on how the detailed requirements are presented, see [Organizing and Managing BDD Scenarios As Your Detailed Requirements](./supporting-articles/scenario-as-detailed-requirements.md)
+>
 >#### View and Edit Part-A
 >
 >###### Base Flow - View and Edit Part-A